Discover the Robin Hood Way: An Iconic Hiking Trail in Nottinghamshire

 Popular attractions and landmarks along the route

-The trial is full of picturesque scenery and folklore legend.
+The trail is full of picturesque scenery and folklore legend.
 Here are some iconic highlights you'll see along the Way.

 Nottingham Castle